Asymptotic Schwarzschild solutions in $f(R)$ gravity and their observable effects on the photon sphere of black holes: Photon sphere width

 We integrate equation (\ref{binet_GR}) with initial conditions $u(0)=0$ and $du/d\phi (0) = 1/b$ for a given impact parameter $b$.
 For each $b$, we integrate from $\phi = 0$ until one of these conditions occurs: $u(\phi_f) = 0$ or $u(\phi_f) \geq 1$.
 The first condition states that the light has been deflected at an angle $\phi_f$, while the second indicates that the light has fallen into the black hole.\\ \\ As we know that the light is always deflected for impact parameters $b>b_c$, we analyze those cases and calculate the deflection angle,

 where $\left\lfloor x \right\rfloor$ is the floor function.
 We plot in Figure \ref{fig_deflex_SW} the deflected angle as a function of the logarithmic difference of the impact parameter $b$ and the capture parameter $b_c$.
 When $\phi_D = \pi$ we have that light makes $N$ loops around the black hole and is then totally reflected by an angle $\pi$, for $N = 0, 1, 2, 3, 4$, from right to left in the figure.
-In addition, when $\phi_D = 0$, the light performs $N$ loops and is then fully transmitted for $N = 1, 2, 3, 4$.\\ \\ From the point of view of an observer far from the black hole, and considering only the incoming light paths aligned with the line of sight, the observable effect will be a set of rings caused by total reflection and transmission, with radii equal to the impact parameter in each case. \\ \\ This set of rings is bounded by two radii: the capture impact parameter $b_c,$ which corresponds to the limit case where the light performs $N \to \infty$ loops and is then either totally reflected or transmitted, and $b_0,$ which is the radius associated with the first total reflection of light.
+In addition, when $\phi_D = 0$, the light performs $N$ loops and is then fully transmitted for $N = 1, 2, 3, 4$.\\ \\ From the point of view of an observer far from the black hole, and considering only the incoming light paths aligned with the line of sight, the observable effect will be a set of rings caused by total reflection and transmission, with radii equal to the impact parameter in each case. \\ \\ This set of rings is bounded by two radii: the capture impact parameter $b_c,$ which corresponds to the limit case where the light performs $N \to \infty$ loops and is then either totally reflected or transmitted, and $b_0,$ which is the radius associated with the first total reflection of light ($\phi_D = \pi$ for $N=0$).
 We therefore define the photon sphere width $\delta_P$ as,

 Considering the standard SW solution we obtain that $b_c = \sqrt{27}/2$ and $b_0 = 2.67848$ so the photon sphere width is $\delta_P^{SW} = 0.08040$ in units of the SW radius of the black hole.
-We can also estimate the angular size $\eta$ corresponding to this photon sphere width for a black hole of mass $M$ at a distance $D$,
+We can also estimate the angular size $\eta$ corresponding to this photon sphere width for a black hole of mass $M$ situated at a distance $D$ from the observer,